 Use the fiberglass fabric to reinforce

-After the epoxy waxless resin solidifies, apply the fiberglass fabric, according to the needs and add another layer or resin on top.
+After the epoxy waxless seal solidifies, apply the fiberglass fabric, according to the needs and add another layer or resin on top.
 Wait for it to solidify as well, then sand the surface again, to even the asperities.

 Add in some colorants to the equation